ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Although being one of the most important books for the software industry, as it bridges the gap between distributed systems theory and practical engineering, I struggled to find a good summarized reading notes that covers up all the key points of the book, so here it is, I hope.

 This reading notes are biased towards *what to do* rather than *how it works*.
-The main goal behind it is to be a quick one page look-up for people wishing to remember some small details, or for someone who wish to recap the highlights of the whole book in less than an hour.
-However, a fair amount of *how it works* explanation details is included.
+The main goal behind it is to be a quick one page look-up for people wishing to remember some of details on the fly, or for someone who wish to recap the highlights of the whole book in less than an hour.
+However, a fair amount of *how it works* explanation details are included.

+The book is available for purchase [here](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/).

 ## Table of Content
 - [Part I: Foundation of Data Systems](#p1)